Please select a model and download HotspotOS.

 Please reset the AP / WiFi router to factory settings to avoid problems with some previous configuration.

-Connect your computer LAN using the cable to router Ethernet port.
+Connect your computer LAN using the cable to the router Ethernet port.

 Set the static IP address in 192.168.1.x range